FreshKernel/kraft-sync/admin/README.md

 like [Modrinth](https://www.modrinth.com/) when possible for downloading mods in your Minecraft launcher as this will make the process easier, faster with fewer errors as it doesn't require sending any request using the **network**.

-Some launchers might store the download URL from **Modrinth** provider even if downloaded from **Curse Forge**, if the mod is not available on Modrinth, and only store Curse Forge project and file id.
+Some launchers store the download URL from the **Modrinth** provider, even if the mod is downloaded from Curse Forge.
-The application will have to get the info by sending a GET request as dissected above.
+If a mod is not available on Modrinth, the launcher may only store the Curse Forge project and file ID.
+In such cases, the application retrieves the necessary information by sending a GET request as described earlier.